 The financial statements of the Bank and its subsidiaries for the year ending 31 December 2009 were audited by the Public Accounting Firm of KPMG Siddharta Widjaja at an audit fee of US\$414,700.
 Both the Public Accountants and Public Accounting Office obtained GMS approval on May 25, 2009.
 The Management Letter from the Independent Auditors received the full attention of the BoD to be followed up as appropriate.

 Furthermore, the appointment of the Independent Auditors has complied with Bank Indonesia regulation, which among other things stipulated the requirement to select public accountants and firms that are registered with Bank Indonesia.
 The Public Accounting Firm of KPMG Siddharta Wijaya did not provide management consultancy services during the year under review.
-Report of The Risk Monitoring Committee (RMC) Report of The Nomination & Remuneration Committee (NRC)

-Risk Evaluation and Management Lending To Related Parties and Large Exposure Loans Financial and non Financial Report Transparency
+Lending To Related Parties and Large Exposure Loans Report of Corporate Governance Committee (CGC)